LucasPages/dataner_creation/README.md

 ## Dependencies

-* MongoDB
+You need to [install MongoDB](install MongoDB) in order to use this repository.

 ## Description

 The code contained in this repository will process a Wikipedia xml dump and a WikiData json dump and use them to build a corpus annotated with named entities.

 It was developed as part of a (french-speaking) master's thesis at Université de Montréal.
+The findings of the thesis sadly showed this process led to a lesser quality corpus in comparison to other similar corpora.
+The code itself still constitutes an interesting contribution to approach this method, thus justifying publishing it.

 ## How to use